 Before purchasing any air conditioning equipment, it’s important to take inventory of what your RV already has.
 In some cases, if you already have certain components, a complete kit may not be necessary.
 You may be able to install individual components, using a conversion kit.
 With a Furrion Chill conversion kit, you can install the rooftop unit even if you have a Coleman, Dometic or Advent air distribution box.

 You need to shop for an AC unit that can keep up with the size of your RV.
 The bigger the space, the more power you’ll need to keep it cool.
 Air conditioner cooling power is measured in BTUs (British Thermal Units).

 If you have a small-to-medium-size RV, a 13,500-BTU unit offers powerful cooling at less amperage.
-If your have a larger RV, consider upgrading to a 15,000-BTU unit.
-You can also install two rooftop units to ensure proper cooling capacity.
+If you have a larger RV, consider upgrading to a 15,000-BTU unit.
+You can also install two rooftop RV air conditioner units to ensure proper cooling capacity.

 Choose Single-Zone or Multi-Zone

 If you have a smaller RV with only one main living space, a single-zone AC system is all you need.
 A single-zone system will use just a single controller to moderate the temperature and keep you comfortable.

 However, if you have a larger RV with multiple rooms, especially if there is a separate bedroom or a particularly large bathroom, a multi-zone system will better serve your needs.
 A multi-zone system will cool each space individually, based on input to the thermostat.

 Shop RV Furrion Air Conditioner Accessories & Upgrades

 Read More >